Folkestone, Hythe and Romney Marsh

-In the quaint regenerated streets of Folkestone, you'll discover cutting-edge art in its unique Creative Quarter , which houses over 100 artistic enterprises within its cobbled centre.
+In the quaint regenerated streets of Folkestone, you'll discover cutting-edge art in its unique Creative Quarter, which houses over 100 artistic enterprises within its cobbled centre.
 Explore pastel-painted studio-galleries, and indulge in quirky stores, laid-back bars and chic eateries.
-The mile-long cliff-top promenade of The Leas is just a short stroll away, offering sea views to France, and a ride to the Lower Leas Coastal Park where you can enjoy a picnicor BBQ on the beach.
-Restaurants are aplenty; try Rocksalt for super-fresh fish and superb harbour views.
+The mile-long cliff-top promenade of The Leas is just a short stroll away, offering sea views to France, and a ride to the Lower Leas Coastal Park where you can enjoy a picnicor BBQ on the beach; or head to the Folkestone Harbour Arm for an eclectic mix of food, drink and enterntainment..
+Be sure to try Rocksalt for super-fresh fish and al-fresco dining with superb harbour views.
 Eurotunnel Le Shuttle also brings France closer too, with Folkestone just 35 minutes away from Calais.

 The south Kent coast has long protected the realm.
 Hythe, New Romney, Sandwich, Dover and Hastings united in the 11th-century as the original Cinque Ports.
 Henry VIII built diminutive Sandgate Castle in 1539.
 A chain of sturdy Martello Towers, stretching from Folkestone to Sussex, went up during the Napoleonic wars, while the planes, hangars and artefacts of Folkestone's Kent Battle of Britain Museum speak eloquently of the aircrews that defended the skies.